dart-lang/site-www/src/_guides/language/sound-faq.md

 ### Does DDC know anything about strong mode?

 Yes, DDC requires strong mode compliance to perform ahead-of-time compiling.
-It is part of the improved tooling experience including incremental compiles that is under development.
+DDC is part of the improved tooling experience, including incremental compiles, that is under development.

 ### Is Dart still optionally typed?
 Strong mode is optional, so you can continue to write Dart code as before.